Mentoring for young female scholars at Osnabrück University

 Mentoring can be defined as a professional relationship in which an experienced executive (the mentor) assists a young scholar with leadership potential (the mentee).
 The mentoring relationship is geared towards developing the mentee’s career and personality.
 Mentoring is a type of informal learning in which experience and knowledge are exchanged between people at different stages of development who come from different hierarchy levels.

-Although mentoring programs are well established in industry and politics, they only became popular at universities from the 1990s.
+Although mentoring programs are well established in industry and politics, they became popular at universities only since the 1990s.
 In higher education, they are used as a tool for ensuring equal opportunities and the effective, targeted development of young scholars.

 Advantages of mentoring programs